How ResuBlue Works

 6. ATS Export Honesty

-- Use DOCX for ATS portals.
-The DOCX export produces structured, machine-readable text with proper heading hierarchy, skills tables, experience sections, education, and certifications.
+- Use Word DOC for ATS portals.
+The Word DOC export produces structured, machine-readable text with proper heading hierarchy, skills tables, experience sections, education, and certifications.

-- ResuBlue does not claim its PDFs are “ATS-safe” or “ATS-parseable.”
-When in doubt, submit DOCX.
+- ResuBlue does not promise that its PDFs will parse perfectly or “ATS-parseable.”
+When in doubt, submit Word DOC.

 ResuBlue is not affiliated with, endorsed by, or sponsored by Salesforce, Inc. Salesforce, its products, and related certification names are trademarks of Salesforce, Inc., used here for descriptive purposes only.